ncatlab/nlab-content/pages/2/6/5/8/28562/content.md

 One also has the notion of a super Reinhardt cardinal or a super Reinhardt set as generalizations of Reinhardt cardinals or Reinhardt sets.

+If one tries to remove the [[axiom of infinity]] from the [[set theory]], a Reinhardt cardinal is sufficient to prove the axiom of infinity.

 ## Definition

 ### In ZF